 - Highly effective communication skills

-Initial interviews are typically conducted on select university campuses during Spring visits.
+Initial interviews are typically conducted on campuses during Fall visits.
 This allows our managers, technical experts and program alumni to get a better sense of your talents and goals while helping you understand more about the program.
-To be considered, submit your resume to your campus career center in the Spring.
+To be considered, submit your resume to your campus career center in the Fall.
 Resume submission deadlines are typically one to two weeks after campus fairs.
 Even if you’re not a student at one of the universities we visit, we encourage you to apply through our website.

 Finalists from our campus interviews are invited to our global headquarters in Irvine, California, to participate in a multi-interview process.
-Plus, candidates get to tour the facilities, meet current employees, and explore the beauty of Irvine and its surrounding communities.
-Offers are extended in March for July start dates.
+Plus, candidates get to tour the facilities, meet current employees and explore the beauty of Irvine and its surrounding communities.
+Offers are extended in November/December for either February or July start dates.